 We offer comprehensive treatment for colorectal cancer, and our hospital is ranked among the best in the nation for colon cancer surgery.

-Our support services include a wide range of programs, educational materials and events to help cancer patients and their loved ones.
+Our support services include a wide range of programs, education and events to help cancer patients and their loved ones.

 Chris’ nurse navigator at Penn Medicine Lancaster General Health helped coordinate his colon cancer treatment, including gastrointestinal surgery at Penn.